aliREZA79400/ProductStapler/frontend/README.md

-# Kaseb Frontend
+# Frontend

-React frontend application for the Kaseb product categorization system.
+React frontend application for the  product categorization system.

 ## Features